 We have all heard of the #1 rule for a successful restaurant; ‘location, location, location’.

-Now there’s a new rule for just about any local business; ‘reputation, reputation, reputation’.
+Now there’s a new rule for local, small businesses; ‘reputation, reputation, reputation!’

-Just like launching a restaurant in a terrible location puts that business at a disadvantage from day-one, a local, small business with a bad online reputation is also at a great disadvantage.
-We have seen firsthand how a business can be brought to a screeching halt by bad reviews!
+Just like launching a restaurant in a terrible location puts a business at a big disadvantage from day-one, a local, small business with a fledgling online reputation is also at a great disadvantage.
+We have seen firsthand how a business can be crushed under the weight of bad reviews.

 This is why online reviews (especially in Google’s Local Listings) are very important to the success of a local business.
 (Especially a local, small business, who may be working from a smaller budget) Reviews are becoming more and more influential in the purchasing decision process of consumers.
 When it comes to how many people read reviews before they will visit your website, the stats have skyrocketed over the last 3 or 4 years.
 The same is true for the number of shoppers who trust online reviews as much as they trust a referral from a good friend!